 Albert Einstein famously stated that “reality is merely an illusion, albeit a very persistent one.”
 Popularly associated with entertainment such as ventriloquism and magic shows, illusions are surprisingly widespread in our everyday experience.
-This Writing Seminar investigates the science underlying a range of illusions from the relatively simple optical to delusions we hold about our own cognitive abilities.
+This course investigates the science underlying a range of illusions from the relatively simple optical to delusions we hold about our own cognitive abilities.
 Why do we perceive illusions?
 Can we prevent them?
 Are we really in control of our own behavior?
 By bringing together research from neuroscience, cognitive psychology, and behavioral economics, we identify common illusions and misconceptions and study the latest scientific theories about them.
-Using sources from the scientific literature we begin by studying the neurological mechanisms behind common optical and auditory illusions, including work by Escher and more contemporary artists.
+Using sources from the scientific literature, we begin by studying the neurological mechanisms behind common optical and auditory illusions, including work by Escher and more contemporary artists.
 We then use these concepts to investigate parallel research from scientists such as Daniel Simons into the beliefs individuals hold about themselves.
 By using both science and philosophy to look at behavior, we question to what extent consciousness and free will are real or illusory.
 We conclude by reflecting how we can modify expectations and beliefs to reduce the effects of persistent illusions.

 Patrick W. Moran

 The Museum of Modern Art called the 20th century “The Century of the Child.”
 If that’s the case, what was the status of the child previously, and what has happened to it since?
 How has childhood as a social category been defined and redefined in different times and different cultures?
 In this Writing Seminar, we consider the constantly changing perceptions of those earliest years of human development.
 We begin with an examination of how dominant ideas in a society find expression in children’s toys, from the dollhouse to the Rubik’s Cube.
 We then visit the Cotsen Children’s Library to explore how the mental world of the child has been continually reimagined in literature.
 What does the success of books like Alice in Wonderland or Where the Wild Things Are tell us, for example, about changing concepts of childhood?
-Students then make researched arguments about an event, controversy, or product of their choice which illuminates the perspective on childhood in a particular era.
+Students then make researched arguments about an event, controversy, or product of their choice that illuminates the perspective on childhood in a particular era.
 Topics could range from Japanese Children’s Day to the banning of violent American video games.
 Lastly, students propose a new book, toy, or game and theorize how it would influence a child today.

 Into the Deep Past